labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step2.md

 # Measuring Memory Usage with Different Storage Methods

-In this step, we'll examine how different ways of storing the data affect memory usage.
-To do this, we'll use Python's `tracemalloc` module, which helps track memory allocations made by Python.
+In this step, we're going to look at how different ways of storing data can impact memory usage.
+Memory usage is an important aspect of programming, especially when dealing with large datasets.
+To measure the memory used by our Python code, we'll use Python's `tracemalloc` module.
+This module is very useful as it allows us to track the memory allocations made by Python.
+By using it, we can see how much memory our data storage methods are consuming.

 ## Method 1: Storing the Entire File as a Single String

-Let's first create a new Python file called `memory_test1.py` in the `/home/labex/project` directory.
-Open the file in the editor and add the following code:
+Let's start by creating a new Python file.
+Navigate to the `/home/labex/project` directory and create a file named `memory_test1.py`.
+You can use a text editor to open this file.
+Once the file is open, add the following code to it.
+This code will read the entire content of a file as a single string and measure the memory usage.

 ```python
 # memory_test1.py